smunchang/hexaus_sample/README.md

-This document shows how to integrate HEXAUS API. <br>
-HEXAUS API provide three kinds of USE CASE which are purchasing iten, sending message to friends & sending SMS message.<br>
+HEXAUS API provides three kinds of USE CASE which are purchasing item, sending message to friends & sending SMS message in your applicaton.
 Before you integrate this API, please download and execute this sample application.
 It is better to understand how HEXAUS API interact within your application.

 ## Pre-requites
-You need to register as a developer on the HEXAUS developer page, then you will get get developer code and application code.
+You need to register as a developer on the HEXAUS developer page, then you will get developer code and application code.